What is Homophobia? in Identity

 According to slang expert Tony Thorne the word ‘gay’ in schools has partly lost its sexual connotations and to many young people was another word meaning ‘lame’ or ‘rubbish’.

 However, the fact the word is being used in a negative light means it can be regarded as homophobic.
-According to Stonewall, 65% of young gay people have to experience homophobic bullying at school, with many schools rife with homophobic language.

 Who’s trying to make a difference?